MagnusPer/Balboa-GS510SZ/README.md

 Display shows **37.5C** - How does that translates into the bitstream??

-Maybe BCD to 7 segment shift registers where:
+Maybe BCD to 7 segment shift registers where:<br />
 7 = 01110000 = 0x70!<br />
 3 = 11110010 <br />
 ### Conclusion